 The pizzeria will accidentally put cheese (from an animal) on your pizza.

-You’ll miss a critical animal ingredient on food packaging.
+You’ll miss a critical animal ingredient in food packaging of a product.

 I can’t tell you how many times I’ve made mistakes.
-I remember early on in my journey, I would get so frustrated at myself.
+I remember early on in my journey—I would get so frustrated with myself.

 When I was in Ghana, I ordered one of my favourite traditional meals, fried plantain and bean stew.
-I specifically asked for no animal products.
+I specifically asked for no tin fish or other animal products.
 As I proceeded to devour my meal, I noticed a chunk of tuna in my stew.
 I instantly stopped and got the waiter to take my food away.

 I’ve also learned to take the time to clarify my orders and get confirmation over the counter before proceeding.